raisasalsabily/raisasalsabily/README.md

 <br><br>

 ## About Me
-- ⚡ Interested in web development
+- ⚡ Interested in web development, especially in front-end web development.
+- ⚡ Mostly use Javascript for web development

 <br>